 In the digital age, security is at the heart of data protection.
 Make sure you have strong safeguards in place before you even start collecting data.
 This is especially the case if you’re handling special category data but is good practice for any set of data.

 Any data processors you use should be fully GDPR-compliant.
 Not all security is equal!
 The highest level of encryption is the AES 256-bit standard so you should look out for this when using any software.
 Also check for validation such as ISO 27001 for the software and CMMI-level 5 accreditation for the company.

 When it comes to personal data, there’s no such thing as too much security.
 The digital age offers new opportunities to protect your data so make sure to take advantage of them.
 Ensure you have features like multi-factor authentication, 24/7 intrusion detection and granular access controls.

 The last principle on the list says that you are responsible for any data you collect.
 This means you should take reasonable measures to look after it.
 These can include the security measures detailed above as well as reasonable compliance measures.

-A Board portal like Convene can help you ensure the integrity of any data you collect.
+A Board Portal like Convene can help you ensure the integrity of any data you collect.
 Our all-in-one meeting solution is fully GDPR-compliant and designed to the highest level of security.
-With a full suite of tools like an agenda builder, live voting and automatic meeting minutes, you can streamline your compliance processes.
+With a full suite of tools like an agenda builder, live voting and autogenerated meeting minutes, you can streamline your compliance processes.
+Convene is now also available fully integrated with Microsoft Teams so your whole organisation can benefit from a full audit trail of their formal meetings and business processes.
 Check out our customer success stories or book a free trial today.